 This herb is easy to get your hands on and is available widely at most Whole Foods and health stores.
 According to Turley, it "stimulates hair in a similar way to [Rogaine]," and it increases the number of dermal papilla cells in the scalp, which are responsible for regulating hair follicle formation and your hair's growth cycle.
 I take it as a supplemented ordered directly through Turley (check with your own herbalist/naturopath for recommendations on how much to take), but you can also use it topically in DIY hair masks.
 Just be sure to massage the solution deep into your scalp rather than focusing on the end of your hair.

-"This is an exciting herb that shows topical potential," Turley told me.
-A recent study of eclipta alba—aka false daisy—on mice showed that daily topical use can increase both the density and the length of hair, which means you could score thicker, longer tresses in less time.
+"Bhringraja is an exciting herb that shows topical potential," Turley told me.
+A recent study of bhringraja—aka false daisy—on mice showed that daily topical use can increase both the density and the length of hair, which means you could score thicker, longer tresses in less time.
 Sign me up!